 Are Natural Supplements available for Gout?

-Planet Ayurveda offers Uric Acid Support Pack for healthy blood and joints.
+Planet Ayurveda offers Gout Care Pack for healthy blood and joints.

-- Navkarshik Churna - 1 tsp twice daily with plain water after meal
+- Navkarshik Churna - 1 teaspoonful twice daily, after meals, with plain water.

-- Kaishore Guggulu - 2 tablets three times daily with plain water after meal
+- Kaishore Guggul - 2 tablets twice daily, after meals, with plain water.

 Where to buy Gout Care Pack?